Words Related to Campus Life

 2. You should check the tuition before deciding on a college.

-3. Isn't tuition at private colleges more expensive than at public universities?
+3. Isn't tuition at private colleges more expensive than at public

 4. I need a scholarship to pay my tuition.